Contraction Theory for Nonlinear Stability Analysis and Learning-based Control: A Tutorial Overview: Learning-based Robust Motion Planning

 \subsection{Safe Exploration and Learning of Disturbances}

-All the theorems presented so far assume that the sizes of unknown external disturbances are fixed (\ie{}, $\bar{d}$ in Theorem~\ref{Thm:Robust_contraction_original} and $(\bar{g}_{0},\bar{g}_1)$ in Theorem~\ref{Thm:robuststochastic} are known and fixed).
-Since such an assumption could yield conservative state constraints, \eg{}, in utilizing motion planning of Lemma~\ref{tube_lemma} with the tube of Theorem~\ref{Thm:lagros_stability}, we could consider better estimating the unknown parts, $d(x,t)$ in Theorem~\ref{Thm:Robust_contraction_original} or $G_{0}(x,t)$ and $G_{1}(x,t)$ in Theorem~\ref{Thm:robuststochastic}, also using contraction theory and machine learning.
-For example, it is demonstrated in~\cite{9290355} that the stochastic bounds of Theorem~\ref{Thm:robuststochastic} can be used to ensure safe exploration and reduction of uncertainty over epochs in learning unknown, control non-affine residual dynamics.
-Here, its optimal motion plans are designed by solving chance-constrained trajectory optimization and executed using a feedback controller such as Theorem~\ref{Thm:CV-STEM} with a control barrier function-based safety filter~\cite{7040372,8405547}.
-It is also shown in~\cite{9303957,L1contraction2,sun2021uncertaintyaware} that the state-dependent disturbance $d(x)$ in Theorem~\ref{Thm:robuststochastic} can be learned adaptively with the Gaussian process while ensuring safety.
+All the theorems so far assume that the sizes of unknown external disturbances are fixed (\ie{}, $\bar{d}$ in Theorem~\ref{THM:Thm:Robust_contraction_original} and $(\bar{g}_{0},\bar{g}_1)$ in Theorem~\ref{THM:Thm:robuststochastic} are known and fixed).
+Since such an assumption could yield conservative state constraints, \eg{}, in utilizing motion planning of Lemma~\ref{tube_lemma} with the tube of Theorem~\ref{THM:Thm:lagros_stability}, we could consider better estimating the unknown parts, $d(x,t)$ in Theorem~\ref{THM:Thm:Robust_contraction_original} or $G_{0}(x,t)$ and $G_{1}(x,t)$ in Theorem~\ref{THM:Thm:robuststochastic}, also using contraction theory and machine learning.
+For example, it is demonstrated in~\cite{9290355} that the stochastic bounds of Theorem~\ref{THM:Thm:robuststochastic} can be used to ensure safe exploration and reduction of uncertainty over epochs in learning unknown, control non-affine residual dynamics.
+Here, its optimal motion plans are designed by solving chance-constrained trajectory optimization and executed using a feedback controller such as Theorem~\ref{THM:Thm:CV-STEM} with a control barrier function-based safety filter~\cite{7040372,8405547}.
+It is also shown in~\cite{9303957,L1contraction2,sun2021uncertaintyaware} that the state-dependent disturbance $d(x)$ in Theorem~\ref{THM:Thm:robuststochastic} can be learned adaptively with the Gaussian process while ensuring safety.

-These techniques are based on the robustness and stability properties of contraction theory-based control and estimation schemes, which guarantee their state trajectories to stay in a tube around the target trajectory as in Theorems~\ref{Thm:Robust_contraction_original},~\ref{Thm:robuststochastic},~\ref{Thm:contraction_learning}, and~\ref{Thm:contraction_learning_sto}, and at the same time, enable safely sampling training data for learning the unknown part of the dynamics.
-Sections~\ref{Sec:adaptive} and~\ref{Sec:datadriven} are for giving an overview of these concepts in the context of contraction theory-based adaptive control~\cite{ancm,lopez2021universal,9109296} and robust control synthesis for learned models~\cite{neurallander,47710,boffi2020learning}. \if0
+These techniques are based on the robustness and stability properties of contraction theory, which guarantee their state trajectories to stay in a tube around the target trajectory as in Theorems~\ref{THM:Thm:Robust_contraction_original},~\ref{THM:Thm:robuststochastic},~\ref{THM:Thm:contraction_learning}, and~\ref{THM:Thm:contraction_learning_sto}, and at the same time, enable safely sampling training data for learning the unknown part of the dynamics.
+Sections~\ref{Sec:adaptive} and~\ref{Sec:datadriven} are for giving an overview of these concepts in the context of contraction theory-based adaptive control~\cite{ancm,lopez2021universal,9109296} and robust control synthesis for learned models~\cite{neurallander,47710,boffi2020learning,cdc_systemid,7992901}. \if0